 - Written approval from the seller, describing the transferred amount to the buyer or lessee, must be provided to the District for approval in advance of the transfer occurring. - Groundwater credits can only be transferred by a landowner that has a positive balance in their groundwater account.
 Deficit groundwater credit transferring is not allowed. - A groundwater credit transfer is a one to one transfer within the GSA.
-Transfers outside the GSA will be considered on a case by case basis and in coordination with other Tule Subbasin GSAs.
+The GSA also has a policy allowing limited transfers outside the GSA.
+Such transfers will be considered in coordination with other Tule Subbasin GSAs.